 » Find out if your school has a uniform exchange program.
 You turn in uniform pieces that your kids have outgrown (that are good quality) and you get the same number of pre-owned pieces in return in the sizes you need.

 » Shop during your state’s sales tax holiday.
-This year 16 states have a certain period of time when certain school related items are sales tax free, which can include clothing, shoes, backpacks, supplies and even computers.
-You can see the dates on the chart below.
+This year (2018) 14 states have a certain period of time when certain school-related items are sales tax-free, which can include clothing, shoes, backpacks, supplies and even computers.

 So, where should you shop?